“Without labour nothing prospers”... Sophocles

 Record numbers of employees are swelling the unemployment figures all over the world.
 There is hardly a sector that has not been affected.
 Jobs previously considered by some as unimportant or menial, often notoriously underpaid, have had their profile raised overnight and their importance in society shown in sharp relief.

 Lockdown, and the response to the pandemic, has functioned largely due to this previously unrecognized group of workers… the health workers, supermarket workers, truck drivers, garbage collectors, delivery drivers… the list goes on.

 Since the beginning of the pandemic we have all seen the critical importance of their work in our daily lives and are eternally grateful for it.
 Supply chains have been damaged, but in very few cases broken.
-Life has continued, and apart from anecdotal stories about toilet roll, flour and yeast, life has pretty much continued as before for many people.
+Life has pretty much continued as before for many people.

 This is perhaps the dawn of a brand-new revolution.
 Certain revolutionary leaders consider the revolution as a struggle to the death between the future and the past.
 Historically, the world has lived through the industrial revolution, the technological revolution, the telecommunication and social media revolution, perhaps we are on the cusp of the labour revolution.